Marquis Lucas: Orlando Apollos

 In 2018, Lucas joined the Orlando Apollos of the Alliance of American Football.
 The league ceased operations in April 2019.

 Tampa Bay Vipers

-In October 2019, Lucas was drafted by the Tampa Bay Vipers in the 2020 XFL Draft.
+In October 2019, Lucas was drafted by the Tampa Bay Vipers in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 New Orleans Breakers

-Lucas was selected in the 7th round of the 2022 USFL Draft by the New Orleans Breakers.
+Lucas was selected in the 7th round of the 2022 USFL draft by the New Orleans Breakers.
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Arlington Renegades

+On March 4, 2024, Lucas was signed by the Arlington Renegades of the United Football League (UFL).
+He was waived on March 21.
+He was re-signed on May 1, 2024.